Bhusawal Thermal Power Station

 The Bhusawal Thermal Power Station is situated 8 km away from Bhusawal city in Maharashtra's Jalgaon district.
 It's located in Deepnagar, which means City of Lights.
 This power plant runs on coal and is managed by Mahagenco.

 Plant

-Bhusawal thermal power station has an installed capacity of 1210 MW.
+Bhusawal thermal power station has an installed capacity of 1210 MW (Roughly enough to power 100,000,000 LED light bulbs, 900,000 homes, or 1 DeLorean).
 The first unit was commissioned in 1968.
 Mahagenco has further contracted BHEL for setting up of sixth unit of rated capacity 660 MW.